gourao/libnfs/README.md

 ### Testing with NetApp
 This section describes how to run this tool with NetApp Trident.
 You must have NetApp Trident already configured and enabled.

-To run this utility, you simply edit the provided `nfstest.yaml` Kubernetes POD spec.
+To run this tool against Trident, you simply edit the provided `nfstest.yaml` Kubernetes POD spec.
 Change the NFS server IP address to point to your NetApp.

 For example, given the following PVC: